JohnPetros/hangman-game/README.md

 $ git push origin my-feature

 ```
 > You also can open a [new issue report](https://github.com/JohnPetros/hangman-game/issues).
-It will be an honor to be able to help you solve and further improve this application.
+It will be an honor to be able to help you and improve this application as well.

 ---